 WRMP19 forecasts how much water we will have available to supply our customers, taking account of future droughts, climate change and the need to protect the environment.
 It also forecasts how much water our customers will need taking account of future population growth.
 The forecasts are worst case in the sense that dry weather demands are measured against source yields defined by worse droughts on record (all of which had a return period of at least 1 in 200 years).
-By comparing our supply and demand forecasts in WRMP19 we confirmed that we will have reliable and sufficient supplies of water to meet customer demand.
+By comparing our supply and demand forecasts in WRMP19 we confirmed that we will have reliable and sufficient supplies of water to meet customer demand over the forty year planning period.